lillianedwards/README-Generator/output/README.md

 ## 1. Installation

 To install this, clone the repo onto your local environment.
 Open the file in a code editor with an integrated terminal and run the command "npm i".
-Then run "node index.js" and answer the command line promps thoroughly as they appear.
+Then run the code "node index.js" and aswer the command prompts as they appear.

 #